 End of life planning decisions are neither simple to make nor pleasant to address.
 Unfortunately, these are some of the most important decisions you can make when planning for the future.
 Failure to consider these choices while you are of sound mind and body can result in these decisions being determined by the courts, causing your loved ones pain and distress.
-Take time now to thoughtfully consider your options with an estate planning specialist and share your decisions with trusted individuals.
+Take time now to thoughtfully consider your incapacity planning options with an estate planning specialist and share your decisions with trusted individuals.

 Durable power of attorney

 The legal document known as a power of attorney allows you to assign an individual of your choosing to act on your behalf.
 The trusted individual you name as power of attorney will have the ability to pay your bills, manage your investments, and make other decisions should you be unable to do so.
 General powers of attorney are nondurable, meaning that they cease should you become incapacitated.
 A durable power of attorney stays effective in the event you become incapacitated and become unable to tend to matters on your own.
 Without a valid durable powers of attorney, if you become incapacitated, your loved ones may not have the authority to handle your affairs; they may need to go to court.

 Designation of healthcare surrogate

 A healthcare surrogate – or healthcare agent – is an individual that you name to receive durable power of attorney for your healthcare.
 This designation gives the individual the power to make medical decisions on your behalf if you should become incapacitated or unable to make medical decisions for yourself.
 Your healthcare surrogate will be given complete authority to make your medical decisions in that circumstance but they will not have the ability to override any healthcare instructions that you have set forth in a living will.